DINK: Living the Dual Income No Kids Lifestyle

 When doing financial planning for the future, a few things are certain.
 Couples will have to pay taxes, and they’ll need food, shelter, and basic necessities.
 Beyond that, there are some baselines couples can look to as they plan for retirement, investing, home buying, and any kids they might plan to have.

-• Using the 4% rule, most couples will need at least $1 million in savings at retirement according to AARP.
+Using the 4% rule, most couples will likely need to sock away more than $1 million for retirement, in order not to outlive their savings.

 Planning for the Ultimate DINK Lifestyle